changemin/zoom-auto-participate/README_en.md

 # Zoom Meeting Auto Participate

-from now on, you don't need to enter password to each meetings

-it provides your break time

 all of json data is korean, but don't be afraid of it. just following the usage introduction bellow. and replace it into your language

 ## 🚨Caution
-    this program doesn't ask you to participate the meeting or not.
+    this program doesn't notice you when participate to the meeting(yet)

     subject name should be 100% same between time-table.json and subjects.json